Pure braid group actions on category O modules: Abstract

 \section{Abstract}

 Let $\g$ be a symmetrisable \KMA and $\Uhg$ its quantised enveloping algebra.
-Answering a question of P. Etingof, we prove that the quantum Weyl group operators of $\Uhg$ give rise to an action of the pure braid group of $\g$ on any category $\O$ (not necessarily integrable) $\Uhg$--module $\V$.
-By relying on our recent results \cite{appel-toledano-15}, we show that this action describes the monodromy of the rational Casimir connection on the $\g$--module $V$ corresponding to $\V$ under the Etingof--Kazhdan equivalence of category $\O$ for $\g$ and $\Uhg$.
+Answering a question of P. Etingof, we prove that the quantum Weyl group operators of $\Uhg$ give rise to a canonical action of the pure braid group of $\g$ on any category $\O$ (not necessarily integrable) $\Uhg$--module $\V$.
+By relying on our recent results \cite{appel-toledano-15}, we show that this action describes the monodromy of the rational Casimir connection on the $\g$--module $V$ corresponding to $\V$.
+We also extend these results to yield equivalent representations of parabolic pure braid groups on parabolic category $\O$ for \mbox{$\Uhg$ and $\g$.}

-\Omit{ArXiv abstract Let g be a symmetrisable Kac-Moody algebra and U_h(g) its quantised enveloping algebra.
-Answering a question of P. Etingof, we prove that the quantum Weyl group operators of U_h(g) give rise to an action of the pure braid group of g on any category O (not necessarily integrable) U_h(g)-module V. By relying on our recent results in arXiv:1512.03041, we show that this action describes the monodromy of the rational Casimir connection on the g-module corresponding to V under the Etingof-Kazhdan equivalence of category O for g and U_h(g). }